SmithsonianWorkshops/SMSC_Conservation_Genomics/Day 07/5a_Transcript quantification.md

 Create another job file with [QSubGen](https://hydra-4.si.edu/tools/QSubGen/).
 This will be a serial job and you should reserve 4GB of memory.
 It will also run fine in the short queue.

-Load the trinity module and enter the following program command:
+Load the trinity module, rsem module, and enter the following program command:

 ```
 align_and_estimate_abundance.pl --seqType fq \